script-fu/artbox/content/hub/feature-test/folder/Warp-Tool.md

 ## Known Issues

-- **Undo/Redo Limitations**: Undo then Redo may fail due to an unknown issue with Layer Group mask handling.
-It's advised to save before warping, and use autosave and incremental saving.
+- **Undo/Redo Limitations**: Undo of a warp commit fails for layer group masks due to an issue with layer group mask handling.
+It's advised to save before warping.
-- **Experimental Freeze Feature**: Freezing the Layer Stack container to improve update speed and restrict GUI interaction causes erratic behavior in the Layer Stack post-warp.
-This experimental feature can be enabled via a code flag.
-Layer Group warping requires further testing and code review due to the complexity of the operation.